sachin0987/happy-birthday-css-app/README.md

-To run this app you only need to download the code.

-And follow the below steps :
+To Run this app follow the below steps :

 1) Go to the directory
 ```
 cd birthday-app
 ```

-2)Execute the below command to run the app {Note: Python will be required}
+2)Execute the below command to run the app {Note: Python3 will be required}

 ```
 python -m http.server 8000